Landau levels from Dirac to Exceptional Points

 Short description

-Dirac cones are among the most iconic features of modern condensed-matter and photonic physics, underpinning a wide range of topological and transport phenomena.
-Dirac cones lead to the formation of relativistic Landau levels when a magnetic field is applied, and closely related effects can also emerge in artificial lattice systems through controlled spatial modulations, even in the absence of real magnetic fields.
+Dirac points are among the most iconic features of modern condensed-matter and photonic physics, underpinning a wide range of topological and transport phenomena.
+Dirac points lead to the formation of relativistic Landau levels when a magnetic field is applied, and recent studies have shown that closely related effects emerge also in artificial lattice systems through controlled spatial modulations, even in the absence of real magnetic fields.

 The Harper–Hofstadter model describes particles on a square lattice subject to an effective magnetic flux per plaquette.
 This model hosts a remarkably rich band structure with nontrivial topology and, for suitable parameters, Dirac-cone–like features.